top of page

 5. A shrewd investor will look at the current and potential cap rate.
 For example, if the current leases contain below-market rents, the cap rate will change when rents are raised to current market values.

 Many factors go into what a “good” cap rate is, including which side of the deal you’re on.
-The right deal for you depends upon your investment strategies and business needs.
-I’m here to help if you have any questions (612-788-1552 or jeff@CEGspaces.com).
+When it comes to commercial real estate investment, the right deal for you depends on your investment strategies, goals, and business needs.
+Knowing the net operating income is one piece you need to consider when deciding to make the jump.
+I’m here to help if you have any questions.

 Jeff Salzbrun is the owner and broker of Commercial Equities Group (CEG).
 As a veteran-owned real estate brokerage, CEG has been involved in thousands of sale and lease transactions, ranging from single offices to 250,000+ square foot buildings.
 At CEG, we get your deal done.
 We know space, and we know the CRE business.